-7.113 The proposed development lies approximately 120 metres away from The Hampstead Heath Metropolitan Open Land and within the Fitzroy Open Space.
-It is also located approximately 540 metres from Hampstead Heath Woods Site of Special Scientific Interest (SSSI).

-This planning application is submitted with an Ecological Survey prepared by Michael Woods Associates that concludes that the development can be carried out in such a way that wildlife using the site can be protected during construction and continue to use the site once operational.
+- 7.114 The proposed development lies approximately 120 metres away from The Hampstead Heath Metropolitan Open Land and within the Fitzroy Open Space.
+It is also located approximately 540 metres from Hampstead Heath Woods Site of Special Scientific Interest (SSSI). - 7.115 This planning application is submitted with an Ecological Survey prepared by Michael Woods Associates that concludes that the development can be carried out in such a way that wildlife using the site can be protected during construction and continue to use the site once operational.

-7.115 The site has also previously been recognised as having habitat in the existing overgrown and abandoned garden that would only be suitable for a limited range of wildlife.

-- The clearance from the site of dead and dying trees and undergrowth set out above has also limited the range of planting on the site that would provide nesting areas for birds and cover for small mammals and common amphibians.
+- 7.116 The site has also previously been recognised as having habitat in the existing overgrown and abandoned garden that would only be suitable for a limited range of wildlife. - 7.117 The clearance from the site of dead and dying trees and undergrowth set out above has also limited the range of planting on the site that would provide nesting areas for birds and cover for small mammals and common amphibians.
 The re-landscaping of the site as part of the development will introduce numerous new trees, nesting and cover areas for wildlife. - Referring back to the extant permissions, the Council's Nature Conservation Team and Tree and Landscape Officers considered that the redevelopment of the site was acceptable and the proposals demonstrated that there are unlikely to be any protected species on site.
-The is nothing in the subsequent survey undertaken for this new application that alters this position. - Furthermore a number of measures are proposed as part of an Ecology Proposal based on those previously approved to incorporate measures to improve the ecological value of the site.
+This new application does not alter that position. - Furthermore a number of measures are again proposed as part of an Ecology Proposal based on those previously approved to incorporate measures to improve the ecological value of the site.
 A variety of grass mixes including wildflower and native grass species to attract wildlife are proposed.
-The landscaping scheme will include native species to provide a compliment to existing or new contributions to food chains. - A green roof across parts of the roof of the new building is also proposed and details of the roof can be secured by condition. - 7.120 It is therefore considered that these proposals will improve the ecology of the site following the development and mitigate the very limited loss of the trees.
+The landscaping scheme will include native species to provide a complement to existing or new contributions to food chains. - A green roof across parts of the roof of the new building is also proposed and details of the roof can be secured by condition. - 7.121 It is therefore considered that these proposals will continue to improve the ecology of the site following the development and mitigate the very limited loss of the trees, as per the 2016 planning permission at the site.